 “According to IDC, ineffective information access costs organisations an annual productivity hit of up to $14,000 per employee.
 An intranet analytics audit would focus on identifying and refining failed search queries to save employee time and boost productivity.
 Refining 10 failed search queries, for example, equates to saving around 15 minutes of employee time.”

 Lack of Employee Engagement Costs

-So whilst the intranet itself boosts productivity through improved communication and collaboration, it must contain the right social intranet tools in order to ensure that it does so.
+So whilst the intranet itself boosts productivity through improved communication and collaboration, it must contain the right social collaboration tools in order to ensure that it fulfils its purpose.
 Some, if not all, of these tools should be social in nature as these will boost engagement with the intranet and enable effective employee collaboration.
-It’s thought that engaged employees leads to higher earnings per share for organisations, with disengaged workers thought to cost companies somewhere in the region of $450bn to $550bn each year in the US.
+It’s thought that engaged employees lead to higher earnings per share for organisations, with disengaged workers thought to cost companies somewhere in the region of $450bn to $550bn each year in the US.

-A well-designed intranet with the tools to boost engagement will therefore save an organisation a lot in terms of revenue through improved productivity.
+A well-designed intranet can become the foundation of your employee engagement platform with the tools to boost engagement and will therefore save an organisation a lot in terms of revenue through improved productivity.
 Research has found that engaged users and a collaborative workplace culture also ensures that users are empowered and therefore engaged also with the goals of the organisation.
 According to The Grossman Group, communication and engagement barriers cause productivity losses of $24.217 per employee each year.

 With this in mind, it’s important to understand that the power of today’s intranet and the internet must be harnessed if the benefits of collaborative practices are to be maximised upon.
 An intranet is the hub from which everything is pulled together to give workers effective tools that can help them by collaborating effectively with colleagues within the organisation.